First Night in the Woods

 “No,” his father answered, “he probably took off and never looked back at the first sound he heard.
 He’s driving home like a bat out of hell I guarantee.”

-The other two chuckled and once again Barnaby wanted to emerge from his hiding spot to prove he had not run away, but the fact he hid in the first place would do little to help his case.
+The other two chuckled and once again Levi wanted to emerge from his hiding spot to prove he had not run off, but the fact he hid in the first place helped his case little.

-He remained motionless for several minutes as the mosquitoes’ terrible hum and biting began to madden him.
-Barnaby’s father and his friends, bothered in the same fashion, left in as noisy a manner as they had appeared.
+He remained motionless for several minutes as the mosquitoes’ terrible hum and biting maddened him.
+Levi’s father and his friends, bothered in the same fashion, left in as noisy a manner as they had appeared.

 “Let’s go get drunk!” one said.